micromata/Baumeister/README.md

 We are currently using [eslint-config-baumeister](https://github.com/micromata/eslint-config-baumeister) which is based on [eslint-config-xo](https://github.com/sindresorhus/eslint-config-xo), [eslint-plugin-unicorn](https://github.com/sindresorhus/eslint-plugin-unicorn), [eslint-plugin-security](https://github.com/nodesecurity/eslint-plugin-security), [eslint-plugin-import](https://github.com/benmosher/eslint-plugin-import), [eslint-plugin-filenames](https://github.com/selaux/eslint-plugin-filenames) with a few adaptions.

-Feel free to decativate or change rules according to your needs in:
+Feel free to deactivate or change the rules according to your needs here:

 ```
 .eslintrc.json